Shikhar-dhyani/textutils/README.md

-#TEXT UTILS
+TEXT UTILS

-Will Give Three Functionality of to change your text in lower Case , Upper Case and  will tell time taken to read your text.

-along with this will give a preview for your text.

-Basic React-app using Props , Hooks(useState) Concept .
+Text Utils is a utility which can be used to manipulate the text in which way you want .